James Tillis: Stamina issue

 After extensive medical examination, Tillis' strange recurrent fatigue midway through fights was found to derive from a severe allergy to the classic fighter's diet of milk and eggs.
-A doctor provided Tillis with a more suitable diet, in the training for his upcoming fight with Mike Tyson, a red-hot prospect with a 19–0 (19 knockouts) record.
+A doctor provided Tillis with a more suitable diet, in the training for his upcoming fight with Mike Tyson, a red-hot prospect with a 19–0 (19 KOs) record.
 Tillis appeared to be a new man, as he exchanged with Tyson and gave the future two-time champion a very tough fight.
-Although ultimately outpointed, he was the first person ever to take Iron Mike to the distance.
+Although ultimately outpointed, he was the first person to take Iron Mike to the distance.
 Surprisingly, Tillis' heart and will to fight has been questioned quite frequently by boxing analysts, even his co-manager Beau Williford told to the press the night before the fight considering that James was on a three-times-in-a-row losing streak, that his professional career as a boxer would be ended most likely if stopped by Tyson.
 Trainer Angelo Dundee, who worked with Tillis for the Weaver fight and some subsequent fights, finally gave up his job, he said: "James had no spirit to fight."
 In the pre-fight interview he told the ESPN staff that he found that spirit.
 To prove Dundee was wrong, Tillis violated almost all the Dundee "No-Nos" in the Tyson fight: